 You may click the "Forgot password" link on the sign-in page at mychart.hopkinsmedicine.org to reset your password online.
 Or, you may call us for technical support at 855-389-6928 for assistance accessing your account.

 Yes.
-Some, but not all, of our practice sites are able to mail you an activation code at your request.
+If your activation code has expired, please contact the help desk at 855-389-6928.
+Provide the analyst with your expired activation code and a new one can be given to you.
+If you no longer have your activation code, some, but not all, of our practice sites are able to mail you an activation code at your request.
 For others, you will need to request this in person at your next visit.

-Log on to MyChart and from the left menu, go to the Preferences section and select the appropriate option.
+Log on to MyChart and from the top menu, go to the More section and select the appropriate option.

 Appointments and Messaging

-Most providers you have seen in the past two years at a participating Johns Hopkins Medicine facility will be listed.
+Most providers you have seen in the past three years at a participating Johns Hopkins Medicine facility will be listed.
 If your provider is not listed, contact the providerís office directly.

 You can cancel right up until the time of your scheduled appointment.
 However, in order to allow us to serve all of our patients as efficiently as possible, we request that you provide at least 24 hours notice if you cannot keep your appointment, and that you contact your providerís office directly by telephone if you need to cancel less than 24 hours in advance.
 Please follow the cancellations policies established by your provider.